ASSAM CITIZENSHIP RIGHTS / India

 What's Going On In Assam?

-On the 30th of July, the final draft of The National Register of Citizens was published, excluding four million people from citizenship.
+In August 2019, the final list of The National Register of Citizens was published, excluding 1.9 million people from citizenship.

-As per directions of the Supreme Court, the Registrar General of India (RGI) is to publish the final draft list on July 30 to segregate Indian citizens living in Assam from those who had “illegally” entered the State from Bangladesh after March 25, 1971.
+As per directions of the Supreme Court, the final NRC list segregates Indian citizens living in Assam from those who had “illegally” entered the State from Bangladesh after March 25, 1971.

 The Assamese have been on a hunt to separate the ‘indigenous’ from the ‘non-indigenous’ inhabitants based on the electoral rolls of 1952 and the National Register of Citizens of 1951.
 The anti-foreigner activists persist in their attempts to erase the memory that Assam has always served as a melting pot of a remarkably diverse population; they want to use the nativist agenda to further their own cause of ethnic and linguistic hegemonism.